The universal category $\mathcal{O}$ and the Gelfand-Graev action: Categorical Preliminaries

 \subsubsection{Definitions}

 Let $H$ be any affine algebraic group, and let $\D(H)$ denote the category of (right) $\D$-modules on $H$.
-Note that $\D(H)$ obtains a co-monoidal structure via pullback by the multiplication map.
-Similarly, let $\tilde{H}$ denote any group ind-scheme.
+More generally, we let $\tilde{H}$ denote any group ind-scheme, and let $\D(\tilde{H})$ denote the category of $\D$-modules on $\tilde{H}$.
+The category $\D(\tilde{H})$ obtains a co-monoidal structure: the co-multiplication map is explicitly given by the composite given by pullback by the multiplication map and the inverse of the equivalence $\boxtimes$, which is an equivalence by \cite[Corollary 10.3.6]{GaiIndCoh}.
+Completely analogously, the category $\IndCoh(\tilde{H})$ obtains a co-monoidal structure.

 \begin{Definition} If $\C$ is equipped with the structure of a co-module for the co-monoidal category $\D(\tilde{H})$ (respectively $\IndCoh(\tilde{H})$), we say that the category $\C$ has a \textit{strong} (respectively \textit{weak}) \textit{action} of $\tilde{H}$.
 If $\C$ is a category with a strong action of $\tilde{H}$, we will also say that $\C$ is an $\tilde{H}$-category. \end{Definition}